-Keppel Land is committed to developing and managing low-carbon buildings, and has set a target to reduce its carbon emission intensity by 40% below 2010’s level by 2030.
-Testament to the company’s efforts, Keppel Bay Tower, located in the world-class Keppel Bay waterfront precinct, is on track to become Singapore’s first super low-energy high-rise existing commercial building.
-The BCA Green Mark Platinum development is also fully powered by renewable energy.
+Keppel Land is committed to developing and managing low-carbon buildings and has set a target to reduce its carbon emission intensity by 40% below 2010’s level by 2030.
+Testament to the company’s efforts, Keppel Bay Tower, located in the world-class Keppel Bay waterfront precinct, was certified by the Building and Construction Authority (BCA) as a Green Mark Platinum (Zero Energy) building in 2020.
+It is the first commercial building in Singapore to achieve this accolade.

-Here’s a closer look at Keppel Bay Tower’s revolutionary green features and initiatives:
+Here’s a closer look at some of Keppel Bay Tower’s innovative green features and initiatives:

 Smart and Innovative Solutions

-As part of Keppel Land’s efforts to transform Keppel Bay Tower into Singapore’s first super low-energy high-rise existing commercial building, in 2018, Keppel Land received a grant from the Building and Construction Authority of Singapore (BCA) to testbed five innovative technologies which would reduce the building’s energy consumption significantly and improve its energy efficiency by 20% compared to other BCA Green Mark Platinum buildings.
+As part of Keppel Land’s efforts to transform Keppel Bay Tower into Singapore’s first Green Mark Platinum (Zero Energy) commercial building, in 2018, Keppel Land leveraged a grant from BCA to testbed five new and emerging energy-efficient technologies at Keppel Bay Tower, which would reduce the building’s energy consumption significantly and improve its energy efficiency by 20%, as compared to other BCA Green Mark Platinum buildings.

 1. Intelligent building control system

 Keppel Bay Tower’s energy consumption is controlled by a smart building control system.
-The system uses a simulation model based on available data for energy optimisation.
+The system employs a high-precision physics-based simulation engine based on available data for energy optimisation to improve data analytics and control.
 With improved data analytics and better control, the building’s total energy consumption has been reduced by over 5%.

 2. Smart lighting system

-The smart lighting system utilises occupancy sensors to control lighting levels according to building occupancy.
+The smart lighting system utilises occupancy sensors which allow seamless transition in lighting levels according to building occupancy.
 Photo-sensors dim perimeter lightings when there is sufficient daylight near the window area.
-This fully autonomous system, implemented across seven floors in Keppel Bay Tower, is over 10% more energy efficient than best-in-class LED lightings.
+This fully autonomous system, implemented across seven floors in Keppel Bay Tower, is over 10% more energy-efficient than best-in-class LED lightings.

 3. High efficiency air distribution system

-Keppel Bay Tower features air handling unit fans which are about 45% more energy efficient than conventional ones.
+Keppel Bay Tower features air handling unit fans which are about 45% more energy-efficient than other best-in-class technologies.
 The fans also run at a lower noise level than regular systems, resulting in a more pleasant environment for building occupants.
 This system, initially test-bedded on one floor in Keppel Bay Tower, will be implemented throughout the entire building.

 4. Cooling tower water management system